SecP-Tuning: Efficient Privacy-Preserving Prompt Tuning for Large Language Models via MPC: Preliminaries

-To speed up the softmax operations in attention, recent work \citep{RFA1,RFA2,zheng2022linear} has employed random feature \citep{rahimi2007random} methods to approximate the dot-then-exponentiate operation using kernel tricks.
+\paragraph{Random Feature Attention.} To speed up the softmax operations in attention, \citet{RFA1} has employed random feature \citep{rahimi2007random} methods to approximate the dot-then-exponentiate operation using kernel tricks.
 The main idea is to approximate the Gaussian kernel function via its Monte Carlo estimation:

 where $\varphi (\mathbf{x},\omega_i)=\sqrt{2/M}\cos(\omega_i^{\top}\mathbf{x}+b_i)$, with $\omega_i\sim\mathcal{N}(0,\sigma^2I)$ and $b_i\sim U(0,2\pi)$.

 Let $\phi(\mathbf{x})=\exp(\|\mathbf{x}\|^2/(2\sigma^2))\big[ \varphi (\mathbf{x},\omega_1),..., \varphi (\mathbf{x},\omega_M)\big]^{\top}$, the dot-then-exponentiate function can be approximated as: